 In areas of the state where weevils are not common, it is very important to use only certified slips or transplants from weevil-free areas to avoid introducing weevils.
-The adult weevil does not have wings, and it and the larval stage are most often moved by transporting infested plants or storage roots (potatoes).
-During the growing season, keeping storage roots covered with soil helps reduce damage by preventing female weevils from laying eggs directly in roots.
+The adult weevil does not have wings, and the larval stages are most often moved by transporting infested plants or storage roots (potatoes).

 Cultural practices can help reduce insect problems.
 Ideally, soil should be turned two to three months before planting.
-Crop rotation is also important.
-Avoid growing sweet potatoes in the same field two years in a row.
+Weeds that can be used by weevils for overwintering should be controlled.
+Hot and dry conditions increase risk of sweetpotato weevil damage; therefore, irrigation significantly reduces the number of sweetpotato weevils and decreases damage.
+During the growing season, keeping storage roots covered with soil helps reduce damage by preventing female weevils from laying eggs directly in roots.
+Crop rotation is also important: avoid growing sweetpotatoes in the same field two years in a row.
 New fields should be at least a mile from old fields.
-Destroy crop residues and culls immediately after harvest and for weevils, empty and clean potato storage areas thoroughly at least a month before harvesting the new crop.
+Remove and destroy crop residues and culls immediately after harvest.
+Empty and clean potato storage areas thoroughly at least a month before harvesting the new crop.

 Control of sweetpotato weevil can be achieved with insecticides, most notably systemic insecticides applied at planting.
 Growth regulators have also been described as particularly efficient for controlling sweetpotato weevil.
 The female sex pheromone of the sweetpotato weevil has been described and can be used either for mass trapping of males or pheromone disruption.
 Pheromone-baited traps are found to be effective in reducing weevil numbers and damage resulting from sweetpotato weevil.
 Biological control agents include parasitoids and the fungus Beauvaria bassiana that can be applied to the crops.
 Interestingly, fire ants are a good predator of sweetpotato weevil, and colonies within sweetpotato crops should be conserved when possible.